 Zia was born on September 13, 1988 in Seattle Washington.
 His name truly personifies the very essence of his existence.
 His beaming smile and laid back personality brought ‘light’ to all those that knew him.
 He was an avid soccer player, taught swimming at the Washington Athletic Club and was a Lifeguard for the City of Seattle.
 His creative soul blossomed through his artistic talents.
 He graduated from the Seattle Academy of Arts and Sciences in 2007.

 Zia was diagnosed with schizophrenia during his freshman year at Loyola Marymount University in Los Angeles.
 When living with a serious mental illness such as schizophrenia, major depression, bipolar disorder or an anxiety disorder there is a battle either to maintain sanity or to keep from losing it.
 Zia is a casualty of the battle that waged within him.
-On April 24, 2010 he succumbed to the mental anguish associated with the disease and committed suicide.
+On April 24, 2010 he succumbed to the mental anguish associated with the disease and died by suicide.

 Many individuals and their families suffer in silence with mental illness.
 Quite often they are too ashamed to share their struggles.
 Many fear the branding of the stigma that society often assigns to those who struggle with mental disease.
 Others are uncertain or afraid to ask for help or for support in their struggles.
 A staggering number resort to actions that result in denial, social isolation, social confusion and years of suffering or untimely death.